ahmed8mansour/simple-accounting-system/README.md

 ## Find a bug?

-If you found an issue or would like to submit an improvement to this project, please submit an issue by texting me on twitter or facebook
+If you found an issue or would like to submit an improvement to this project, please submit an issue by :
+* using issues area in git hub repo
+* texting me on twitter or facebook

 ## Like this project?